Rusty-Hermansen/Portfolio-full/React/src/posts/cpsReact/reactCSP.md

 ![generatedpolicy](./images/generatedpolicy.png)

 Now that I have a policy generated, it's time to put the policy to work.
-There is more than one way put your policy to work, you can do it in your NGINX conf files if you want if you're using NGINX or you can just put meta tags in the head of your HTML page.
+There is more than one way put your policy to work, you can do it in your NGINX conf files if you want if you're using NGINX and/or you can put meta tags in the head of your HTML page.
 Since React is a single page application you really only ever need to worry about putting it in one place, that being between the head tags in the index.html file that lives in the public folder (that is, if you used npx create-react-app *appname* to scaffold your react app for you).

 ![index.html](./images/index.png)